commfish/seak_seo_dsr/README.md

 4. **REMA analysis:** This folder contains the scripts for running the random effects model that is the current model used in the federal assessment.
 5. **Production models:** This folder contains scripts for developing and running the bayesian state-space surplus production model (SS-SPM).

-## Code path to follow for assessment:
+## Code path and data sources for the assessment:

 1. [`r_helper/`] Folder with pre-canned functions referenced throughout the assessment